Provotorov-A-A/spiflashtool/README.md

 operation options:
 Command				|	Description
 ------------------- |---------------------------------
 -address			|	spi flash memory address where read/write will be starts.
-Argument is an integer in hexadecimal format (0x012ABCDEF).
+Argument is an integer in decimal or hexadecimal format.
+Suffixes 'k', 'm' and 'g' are supported.
 -size				|	size of data that will be read/writen (in bytes).
-Argument is an integer in decimal format (1024).
+Argument is an integer in decimal or hex format.
+Suffixes 'k', 'm' and 'g' are supported.
 No size option in write operation means program all data from file.
 -file 				|	data destibation/source file name.
--verbose			|	print all intermidiate data.
+-verbose			|	print configuration and intermidiate data if possible.
 -m				|	select memory device and it's driver that will be used to operate. 'base' is the most common configuration (and is only avalaible just now:))

 ### Interface options: